nicholasneo78/brainhack-til2021/README.md

 Speech Classification task to predict a spoken word
 Some white noise added to the test dataset
 Number of classes: 22
-Classes: zero, one, two three, four, five, six, seven, eight, nine, bird, falcon, snake, stop, up, right, chicken, left, down, dog, go, cat, forward, backward, elephant, crocodile, dinosaur
+Classes: zero, one, two three, four, five, six, seven, eight, nine, bird, falcon, snake, stop, up, right, chicken, left, down, dog, go, cat
 ## Challenge 5 - Computer Vision
 Object detection task to predict the classes and the bounding box of the objects
 Number of classes: 8